yassirlaaouissi/yassirlaaouissi.github.io/_posts/2024-08-05-fighting-for-peace-is-like-screwing-for-virginity.md

 Its easy to compare cybercrime fighting strategies to something from the classic crime circuit like "the war on drugs".
 Its a downward spiral, race to the bottom, and at best a good business model for private security vendors (moreover later).
 Or to put it in the words of George Carlin;
-> Fighting for peace is like screwing for virginity Would that be an amazing title of a blog xD
+> Fighting for peace is like screwing for virginity

+Wouldnt that be an amazing title of a blog xD

 In the Netherlands organizations like, but not limited to, the Team High Tech Crime of the Dutch National Police are responsible for "fighting" cybercrime.
 This organization is a popular counter force for cybercrime on an international scene.
 Due to the dutch infrastructure being a major international vector, this organization has been forced to become such a large force.
 Though sadly the described patterns are all the more prevalent.
 As a result of failing strategic input, it has become an endless PR machine.
 Often when one paints this picture of reality, one is told to be a cybercrime promoter if you challenge the authority of such government bodies with one-liners like;